ShizzleNizzle4/SHNZ2_Token/README.md

   <li> <a href="https://www.ledgerwallet.com/products/ledger-nano-s?utm_source=http://shizzlenizzle.com/&utm_medium=affiliate&utm_campaign=967a"> Ledger </a></li>
 </ul>

-# Where to buy / sell SHNZ
+# Where to buy / sell SHNZ2

-You can buy SHNZ from the following exchanges:
+You can buy SHNZ2 from the following exchanges:
 <ul>
   <li> <a href="https://etherdelta.com/#SHNZ-ETH"> EtherDelta </a> </li>
   <li> <a href="https://forkdelta.github.io/#!/trade/SHNZ-ETH"> ForkDelta</a> </li>